amazon-archives/aws-lambda-container-image-converter/README.md

    --output-directory value, -o value  Destination directory for command output (default: "./output") --layer-namespace value, -n value   Prefix for the layers published to Lambda (default: "img2lambda") --dry-run, -d                       Conduct a dry-run: Repackage the image, but only write the Lambda layers to local disk (do not publish to Lambda)
-   --description value, --desc value   The description of this layer version --license-info value, -l value      The layer's software license.
-It can be an SPDX license identifier, the URL of the license hosted on the internet, or the full text of the license
+   --description value, --desc value   The description of this layer version (default: "created by img2lambda from image <name of the image>")
+   --license-info value, -l value      The layer's software license.
+It can be an SPDX license identifier, the URL of the license hosted on the internet, or the full text of the license (default: no license)

    --help, -h                          show help
 ```